Statistical Learning Guarantees for Compressive Clustering and Compressive Mixture Modeling: Guarantees for Compressive Gaussian Mixture Modeling

 Choosing $s^2=d$ we get $\sep^2$ of the order of $d \log(ek)$, and~\eqref{eq:sksizeGMM} holds as soon as

 Choosing $s^2=d/\log(ek)$ we get $\sep^2$ of the order of $d + \log k$, and~\eqref{eq:sksizeGMM} holds as soon as

 Choosing $s^{2} \gg \sampleDim$ does not seem to pay off.

-\paragraph{Tradeoffs.} Overall we observe a trade-off between the required sketch size, the required separation of the means in the considered class of GMMs, and the sample complexity.
-When the scale parameter $s$ decreases, higher frequencies are sampled (or, equivalently, the analysis kernel is more precise), and the required separation of means decreases.
+\paragraph{Tradeoffs.} Overall we observe a tradeoff between the required sketch size, the required separation of the means in the considered class of GMMs, and the sample complexity.
+When the scale parameter $s$ decreases, higher frequencies are sampled (or, equivalently, the \rev{spatial kernel is more localized}), and the required separation of means decreases.
 As a price, a larger number of sampled frequencies is required, and the sketch size increases as well as the factor $C_\SketchingOperatorProb$.

 We give some particular values for $s$ in Table \ref{tab:gmmsep}.
 The regime $s^{2} = 2$ may be useful to resolve close Gaussians in moderate dimensions (typically $\sampleDim \leq 10$) where the factor $2^{\sampleDim/2}$ in sample complexity and sketch size remains tractable.